 Whenever something works, there is definitely something to take away.
 I have played around with the first idea myself and started trying some on some clients.

-An all-meat diet ist not for everyone.
+An all meat diet is not for everyone.
 Just from a standpoint of genotype.
 Plants do have benefits.
 Some genotypes have evolved on a higher percentage of plants in their diet.
 Yet, the Carnivore Diet clearly shows some benefits and also actually makes more sense from an evolutionary and survival standpoint than an all-plant approach.

 If you tried or will try the Carnivore Diet I would be happy to hear your experience, comment on social media or sent me an email.